-2. That the unc dersigned herein waiv ves any objections to any use(s) or development, nov existing or hereinafter created, on the tract described in the exhibit A. This waiver includes, but is not limited to, the protections of any statutes or local ordinances of Grady County, Georgi in effect at the time of execution of this waiver or adopted hereafter, and is not limited to the protections provided by the setback requirements for habitable dwellings, church or business but includes all the protections of all the ordinances provided by Grady County, Georgia.
-The undersigned herein forever releases Grady County, Georgia, from any and all liability as a result of the county of the county. of the use(s) or the real property described in the exhibit A and further waives any claim of the use of the u private or public nuisance against Grady County, Georgia or the owner of the neighboring trace whether said claim is known or unknown at the time of execution of this agreement. whether said claim is known or unknow n at the time of execution of this agreement.
-3. e terms of this waiver shall bind all the undersigned property and as such is irrevocable.
-The waiver shall ac - may be recorded in the Deed Records of Grady County Georgia to provide e the public notice of its terms.
-4. The proposed use on the neighboring tract may produce odors, noise, dust and/or other negative effects wh ich may be incompat tible with land uses on the undersigned's property.
-5. Nevertheless, understanding the potential negative externalities associated with the pro posed potential nuisance, the undersigned, by signing this waiver, waives any objection to those potential negative effects and understar nds that Grady County may issue permits and/or gran variances to its ord dinances in reliance of n this agreement.
-This day of 20 (Seal) (Sign here) , (Drin t Name) (11111 it Ivaille)
+- 2. That the undersigned herein waives any objections to any use(s) or development, now existing or hereinafter created, on the tract described in the exhibit A. This waiver includes, but is not limited to, the protections of any statutes or local ordinances of Grady County, Georgia in effect at the time of execution of this waiver or adopted hereafter, and is not limited to the protections provided by the setback requirements for habitable dwellings, church or business but includes all the protections of all the ordinances provided by Grady County, Georgia.
+The undersigned herein forever releases Grady County, Georgia, from any and all liability as a result of the use(s) or the real property described in the exhibit A and further waives any claim of private or public nuisance against Grady County, Georgia or the owner of the neighboring tract, whether said claim is known or unknown at the time of execution of this agreement. - 3.
+That he/she understands that the terms of this waiver shall bind all the undersigned's successors, heir and/or assigns to their property and as such is irrevocable.
+The waiver shall act as a covenant running with the land and may be recorded in the Deed Records of Grady County, Georgia to provide the public notice of its terms. - 4.
+The proposed use on the neighboring tract may produce odors, noise, dust and/or other negative effects which may be incompatible with land uses on the undersigned's property. - 5.
+Nevertheless, understanding the potential negative externalities associated with the proposed potential nuisance, the undersigned, by signing this waiver, waives any objection to those potential negative effects and understands that Grady County may issue permits and/or grant variances to its ordinances in reliance on this agreement.

+This day of 20.

+(Seal)

+(Sign here)

+(Print Name)

-(Stre et Address)
+(Street Address)

-Signo ed. sealed and delive ered in the presence o of:
+Signed, sealed and delivered in the presence of:

-0 , r

-(uno fficial witness)
+(unofficial witness)

-,

-Nota ry Public: County, My Com nmission Expires:
+Notary Public: County, My Commission Expires:

-(AFI FIX SEAL)
+(AFFIX SEAL)